Search-based Testing of Simulink Models with Requirements Tables: Evaluation

 Therefore, we considered $12$ ($4\times3$) model-RT combinations in total.

 \emph{Tool Configuration}.
-The tool configurations for AT and OMM correspond to the ones used by ARIsTEO \cite{Aristeo} and ATheNA \cite{formica2022search} in the last edition of the ARCH competition: The time budget was set to 1500 iterations and the search algorithm is Simulated Annealing \cite{Abbas2014}.
-On the other hand, the CC model has a much higher running time, so performing a single run with a limit of 1500 iterations could take more than 20 hours.
-For this reason, we decided to use the same testing condition as in \cite{10.1145/3611643.3613894} and use 20 iterations as the time budget and Uniform Random as the search algorithm.
-We performed a single run of the tool for each model-RT combination.
+The tool configurations for AT and OMM correspond to the ones used by ARIsTEO \cite{Aristeo} and ATheNA \cite{formica2022search} in the last edition of the ARCH competition. \changeRead{The time budget was set to 1500 iterations, with Simulated Annealing \cite{Abbas2014} as the search algorithm, and each run of the experiment was repeated $10$ times.}{search_methodAnswerb}{search_method} On the other hand, the CC model has a much higher running time, so performing a single run with a limit of 1500 iterations could take more than 20 hours.
+For this reason, we used the same testing condition as in \cite{10.1145/3611643.3613894} and use 20 iterations as the time budget.
+The remaining parameters of the search algorithm are set to the default values used by S-Taliro (and HECATE). \Cref{tab:staliroparam} lists all the parameters for Simulated Annealing and their values.

 To run our SBST framework we had to design Parameterized Test Sequences for the AT and OMM models.
 The CC model already has its own Parameterized Test Sequences, so we reuse them.
-For AT and OMM, Test Sequences are designed by considering the original shape and range of the input signals.
+The Test Sequences for AT and OMM are designed by considering the original shape and range of the input signals.
 For AT, we considered the range and function shape of Instance 2 of the ARCH competition.
 Therefore, the two input signals are modeled as piecewise constant signals with a single discontinuity.
-For OMM, the inputs were originally constant signals, so we used a piecewise constant signal with a single discontinuity.
-In total, the Parameterized Test Sequences used respectively 5 search parameters for AT and 5 for OMM.
-For CC, the number of parameters is 4 for versions CC-v6.1, CC-v6.2, CC-v7.1, CC-v7.3, 6 for version CC-v7.4, and 9 for version CC-v7.5.
-Our SBST framework searches for values of these parameters that cause a violation of the requirements of the RTs.
+The inputs for OMM were originally constant signals, so we used a piecewise constant signal with a single discontinuity.
+In total, the Parameterized Test Sequences used respectively five search parameters for AT and five for OMM.
+The number of CC parameters is four for versions CC-v6.1, CC-v6.2, CC-v7.1, and CC-v7.3, six for version CC-v7.4, and nine for version CC-v7.5. \Cref{tab:HecateParam} lists the names and ranges of our parameters.
+Our SBST framework searches for values of these parameters that cause a violation of the requirements of the RTs, i.e., they return a failure-revealing test case.